 Who Was Farrah Fawcett?

-Farrah Fawcett was an American actress born on February 2, 1947, in Corpus Christi, Texas.
-Best known for her role as Jill Monroe on the TV series Charlie’s Angels (1976), Fawcett rocketed to pin-up status when a poster of the red bathing suit-clad actress sold 12 million copies.
+Farrah Fawcett was an American actress best known for her role as Jill Monroe on the TV series Charlie’s Angels (1976).
+Fawcett rocketed to pin-up status when a poster of the red bathing suit-clad actress sold 12 million copies.
 Her popularity also extended to females as evidenced in salons throughout America that emulated her iconic feathered hairstyle.
 After Charlie’s Angels, Fawcett starred in multiple film and TV movies, garnering three Emmy nominations.
 Fawcett died on June 25, 2009, from anal cancer.

 Actress Ferrah Leni Fawcett was born on February 2, 1947, in the coastal city of Corpus Christi, Texas.
 She was the second daughter of Pauline, a homemaker, and Jim Fawcett, an oil field contractor.
 She later changed her name to Farrah.

 She attended John J. Pershing Middle School in Houston, Texas, a school which is now a magnet program for fine arts.
 From 1962-65, Fawcett attended W.B.
 Ray High School, where she held the title of "Most Beautiful Student" for all four years.

 In the fall of 1965, Fawcett enrolled at the University of Texas at Austin, where she planned to major in microbiology and joined the Delta Delta Delta sorority.
 The following year, a celebrity publicist asked her to go to California to work as a model.
 Initially, her parents forbade her to go; however, in the summer of 1968 they conceded and accompanied Fawcett on her trip out west to Hollywood.